David and Frederick Barclay: Shipping

-Ellerman Lines
+Ellerman Lines (1983–1985)

 In 1983, the brothers purchased brewing and shipping group Ellerman for £45m.
 They later sold its brewing division (for £240m), and in late 1985 its shipping business (to its management).
 The Ellerman deal helped the Barclays develop the strategy of buying companies, breaking them up and profiting from the real estate.
 The technique of approaching an insider to obtain an advantage also set a precedent for later deals: the Barclays approached the Ellerman non-executive chairman, David Scott, at a secret meeting in Monte Carlo.
 Scott recalled in his memoirs that David Barclay requested an exclusive option to buy the firm, and to keep it secret from all but two directors, in return for a promise that Scott would stay on as non-executive chairman.
 However, moments after signing the sale document, Scott was handed a letter (by the Barclays' lawyer) demanding his immediate resignation on grounds that he had been indiscreet about the offer.

 Retail

 The Very Group and Littlewoods

 In 2002, the brothers purchased the Liverpool-based retail company Littlewoods from its founders, the Moores family, for £750 million.
 The deal was bankrolled by HBOS, which also took a 5% equity stake in the brothers' bidding vehicle, LW Investments.
 The brothers merged the company with their earlier purchase, The Very Group, to form Littlewoods Shop Direct Home Shopping Limited, which operates a majority share of the United Kingdom's home shopping market.
 They also closed and sold off the Littlewoods department store chain, with the largest parcel of 120 properties being purchased by Associated British Foods for leasing mainly to its subsidiary Primark, while other stores were leased to Marks & Spencer, New Look and British Home Stores.

 Two years after the brothers' acquisition of Littlewoods Ltd., HM Revenue and Customs repaid the company VAT that it had charged in breach of EU law.
 Since October 2004, more than £200 million in overpaid VAT and £268 million in simple interest was repaid to the company.
 However, Littlewoods argued that the company was owed a compounded interest rate and subsequently sued HMRC for £1 billion.

+In 2024, Very Group auditors, Deloitte, resigned after stating they struggled to access "appropriate and relevant information in respect of certain financing arrangements between companies in the wider group".
+Very Group's ownership is spread across many different companies, some unaudited, with an ultimate offshore owner.